Scrap Busting Projects: 2 Awesome Tutorials

 The holidays are over and we've entered the year 2019.

-Please join me in thanking the universe for favouring us, we're here!
+Please join me in thanking the universe for favoring us, we're here!

 Alive and in good health.